 Eggciting ideas to keep the kids entertained during the Easter Holidays

 Trying to come up with new ways to keep the kids entertained over Easter is a challenge for many.
-But don’t despair, we’ve partnered up with Heart Handmade and our customer Chelsea who have shared a couple of their favourite fun activities that will help keep kids busy and entertained during the Easter break.
+But don’t despair, we’ve partnered up with Heart Handmade and our customers Hayley and Chelsea who have shared a couple of their favourite fun activities that will help keep kids busy and entertained during the Easter break.

 One of the most popular and fun activities to help get the kiddos into the Easter spirit is dying and painting eggs.